mnnxp/cadbaselibrary-blender/README.md

 You can click the **Authorization** button within the _CADBase Library_ window.
 In the window, you'll be prompted to enter your username and password (if you haven't done so before) to obtain a new token.

-*Note:* The token is stored temporarily until Blender closes.
-Restarting Blender restores the saved token.

 ### Data Synchronization Settings

 The **Data synchronization** section allows you to optimize performance and control file verification: